adamchainz/techblog/_posts/2014-07-23-five-neat-little-python-libraries.markdown

 '.py'
 ```

-Basically, if you're fiddling around a lot with `os.path` and other file-
+Basically, if you're fiddling around a lot with `os.path` and other
-manipulation functions, you're missing out on this much nicer, arguably more
+file-manipulation functions, you're missing out on this much nicer, arguably
-pythonic, way of doing things.
+more pythonic, way of doing things.

 **Where?**